TheCoder2010-create/laddrrOs-/FEATURES.md

 *   **Scheduling and Briefings**: Managers can see upcoming meetings.
 Before a meeting, they can access an AI-generated "Briefing Packet" that summarizes past conversations, outstanding action items, and coaching opportunities to help them prepare.
 *   **Feedback Capture**: After a meeting, a manager fills out a detailed form.
 They can provide notes, upload an audio recording of the conversation, and answer structured questions about the feedback given and how it was received.
+*   **Performance Data Integration**: The form now includes the employee's latest performance data (e.g., overall score, project delivery), giving the manager critical context for a more data-driven conversation.
 *   **AI-Powered Analysis**: Once submitted, an AI analyzes the meeting information.
 It generates a detailed report that includes:
     *   **Scores**: Rates the manager on leadership and the meeting's effectiveness.
     *   **Summaries**: Provides separate, tailored summaries for the manager and the employee.